janclarin/block-talk/README.md

 1. Start client(s): `java BlockTalkClientProgram`

 2. Follow prompts to enter user information.
+Ensure that an unused port is entered.

+3. Follow prompt about room key.
+This needs to be the same across clients in order to join the same room.

-3. Follow prompts to enter server information.
+4. Follow prompts to enter server information.

-4. If the room key entered was able to decrypt a room key from the server, the client will join the existing chat room.
+5. If the room key entered was able to decrypt a room key from the server, the client will join the existing chat room.

-5. Otherwise, the client will be registered as the host with the server.
+6. Otherwise, the client will be registered as the host with the server.

-After which, a client can send messages by typing a message followed by `<Enter>`
+**Afterwards, clients can send messages by typing a message followed by `<Enter>`**

+## To test:

+1. Follow server-side instructions above to start the server manager and server(s)

+2. Follow client-side instructions to start multiple clients connected to the same server manager

+3. For multiple clients to be part of the same room, they must enter the same room key when prompted

+4. Once multiple clients are in the same room, send messages as instructed above